Maine Coast Botanical Gardens puts accessibility at the forefront of eventful summer

 In addition to stewardship, the Gardens will offer a variety of youth programs ranging from its Caterpillar Lab, where it rears and educates visitors on caterpillars, to “Chewonki in the Gardens,” a series of nature classes on animals hosted by Wiscasset-based school and summer camp, Chewonki.

-But for those just attending for the simplicity of flowers, its best to visit the Garden at the end of this month and in early July.
+But for those just attending for the simplicity of flowers, it’s best to visit the Gardens at the end of this month and in early July.
 The blooms, Hey said, will reach their peak during this period.

 “There’s always something new to see,” Hey said.
 “You’re going to unlock something exciting.”